auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 ========================

-If you do not change the :ref:`course start date<The Course Start Date>` default value, ``12/31/2029``, when you create a new section, it's release date will be ``Unscheduled``.
-When you section release date is ``Unscheduled``, students cannot see any content in that section, regardless of the release status of content within the section.
+If you do not change the :ref:`course start date<The Course Start Date>` default value, ``1/1/2030 00:00:00 UTC``, when you create a new section, its release date will be ``Unscheduled``.
+When the section release date is ``Unscheduled``, students cannot see any content in that section, regardless of the publishing status of that content.

 If you have modified the course start date, when you create a new section, the default release date is the course start date.

-The following example shows how an section in the Unscheduled state is displayed in the outline, with a gray bar:
+The following example shows how an unscheduled section is displayed in the outline, with a gray bar:

 .. image:: ../Images/section-unscheduled.png
  :alt: An unscheduled section